-- When 0x0000 the input multiplexer is disabled (default value) - When 0x0001 the filtered TR1 input is selected - When 0x0002 the filtered TR2 input is selected - When 0x0100 the free running oscillator is selected - When 0x0200 the software trigger SW1 is selected - When 0x0400 the software trigger SW2 is selected - When 0x0800 the software trigger SW3 is selected - When 0x1000 the software trigger SW4 is selected
+- When 0x0000 the input multiplexer is disabled (default value) - When 0x0001 the filtered TR input is selected - When 0x0100 the free running oscillator is selected - When 0x0200 the software trigger SW1 is selected - When 0x0400 the software trigger SW2 is selected

-Bit fields [15:13] and [7:2] of these registers are unused.
+Bit fields [15:11] and [7:1] of these registers are unused.
 When writing these bits, they must be set to zero.

 14.2.9.
-Registers GEN\DELAY\BASE[0-3]
+Registers GEN\DELAY\BASE[0-1]

-Each bit field [1:0] of these four registers holds the time base selector for the generation of the pulse delay in the relevant pulse generator.
+Each bit field [1:0] of these two registers holds the time base selector for the generation of the pulse delay in the relevant pulse generator.

-- GEN\DELAY\BASE0: time base selector for generation of pulse delay in generator 1 - GEN\DELAY\BASE1: time base selector for generation of pulse delay in generator 2 - GEN\DELAY\BASE2: time base selector for generation of pulse delay in generator 3 - GEN\DELAY\BASE3: time base selector for generation of pulse delay in generator 4
+- GEN\DELAY\BASE0: time base selector for generation of pulse delay in generator 1 - GEN\DELAY\BASE1: time base selector for generation of pulse delay in generator 2